Managing device policies

 • Max Failed Attempts : The maximum number of failed attempts before a device wipe occurs.
 Enter a number in the range 2 to 11.

 • Max Inactivity : The maximum inactivity timeout period, after which the device screen is locked.
-Enter a mumber of minutes in the range 0 to 15.
+Enter a number of minutes in the range 0 to 15.

 • Max PIN Age in days : The maximum passcode age, after which a new passcode must be set.
 Enter a number of days in the range 1 to 730.

-• Enable or disable each parameter as required.
-For enabled parameters, configure the associated settings:
+Enable or disable each setting as required.
+For enabled settings, configure the associated sub-settings:

 Setting password restriction parameters